michaelnordmeyer/michaelnordmeyer.github.io/_drafts/time-machine-capsule-sparse-bundle.md

 ---
 ## Possible Data Corruption

 If a sparse bundle is corrupted, the whole backup is unreadable.
 Every file, every day of backup to the beginning.
-A sparse bundle is a file, which can be mounted to the filesystem and acts a drive to store data.
+A sparse bundle is a file, which can be mounted to the filesystem and acts like a drive to store data.